Housing for Karratha service workers

 Manufacture includes grow, extract, produce, process and assemble.

-Warranty Period means six (6) months or such longer period specified in the Contract commencing on Acceptance of the Goods and the Services.
+Warranty Period means six (6) months, or such longer period specified in the Contract, commencing on Acceptance of the Goods and Services.

-2.2 Headings are not part of these Terms and Conditions.
+2.2 Headings are for convenience only and do not affect the interpretation of these Terms and Conditions.

 3. No Exclusivity